 About Us

-Jackson Hole’s Road to Zero Waste is the newest incarnation of the Reduce, Reuse, Recycle campaign, which started in 2005.
+The Jackson Hole Road to Zero Waste is the evolution of the Reduce, Reuse, Recycle campaign, which started in 2005 and is an official community project of Teton County Integrated Solid Waste and Recycling (ISWR).
 The community’s goal is to reduce Jackson Hole’s consumption of resources and landfill bound waste by 60% through creative educational and awareness-raising activities targeting residents and businesses alike, aiming for a less wasteful and more sustainable community.
 The timeline describes our unique history as a nonprofit that later joined with the county government to manage, not just recycling, but all types of municipal solid waste.
+Since 1989, the program has served the valley with recycling, composting, and waste reduction initiatives—and with continued community support, it will remain a cornerstone of sustainability in Jackson Hole for decades to come.

 History